Start a conversation

 The NVMe drive uses Commit Action 3 (CA3), meaning the new firmware is staged but only activates after a full power cycle.
 A warm reboot is not sufficient.

-1. Perform a complete shutdown of the NG120 appliance.
+1. Perform a complete shutdown of the NG120 appliance (unplug the device from the power outlet).

 3. Turn it back on.